jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/04_tagging/index.md

 ## Intro To Tagging

 In this module, you will learn how tagging is setup using both a manual tag and an automatic tagging rule.
-The best practices for tagging will also be dicussed during this module.
+The best practices for tagging will also be dicussed during this session.

 In this module you will go through the following actions: